New York’s new public campaign funding system on the books

 “Evidence suggests the Public Campaign Financing Commission was what the cynics had alleged: a public face for a backroom deal struck between the governor and legislative leaders,” Dave Palmer, campaign director of the Fair Elections for New York campaign, said in a statement.

-The offices of Cuomo and the Senate and House legislative leaders didn’t immediately respond to requests for comment Monday.
-This month, Cuomo cautioned lawmakers against trying to change parts of the plan by saying: “You can’t pull out one piece of the system and expect the system to work.”
+The offices of the Senate and Assembly legislative leaders didn’t immediately respond to requests for comment Monday.
+Cuomo’s office referred to his comments this month cautioning lawmakers against trying to change parts of the plan by saying: “You can’t pull out one piece of the system and expect the system to work.”

 The commission, meanwhile, is facing lawsuits filed by Republicans, minor political parties and good government groups who claim the commission is overstepping its authority and hurting third parties.